cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ## Security Requirements on an AEAD {#aead-security}

-All AEADs MUST be IND-CCA2 secure, as is currently true for all AEADs listed in {{aead-ids}}.
+All AEADs MUST be IND-CCA2-secure, as is currently true for all AEADs listed in {{aead-ids}}.

 ## Pre-Shared Key Recommendations {#security-psk}